AvolitesLtd/TitanManual/docs/controlling-fixtures/viewing-and-editing-fixture-values.md

 -   Press <Keys.HardKey>Open/View</Keys.HardKey> followed by a fixture button to show more detailed information about the fixture.

+### Filtering the fixtures shown

 The context menu options give you settings to change how the window is displayed.

 The first option lets you only show fixtures in a particular state:

 -   All - all fixtures (default)
 -   Stage - fixtures with intensity above zero
 -   Programmer - fixtures in the programmer
 -   Selected - fixtures which are selected
 -   Live cues - only intensities coming from active cues
 -   Connected cue - only fixtures in the currently connected cue (for cue lists or chases)
 -   Frozen - fixtures with frozen intensity

-The second option changes sort order as described above
+The second option changes sort order as described above.

 <Keys.SoftKey>Search</Keys.SoftKey> allows you to enter characters to search for in the legend or
 user number, matching fixtures will be shown as you type.
 When Search is